ronaldbosma/blog/content/blog/build-and-release-hugo-blog-site-using-azure-pipelines.md

 The last problem I had was that for some reason the link to the submodule seemed to disappear.
 Making pushing any changes to `ronaldbosma.github.io` impossible.
 As a pragmatic solution I just removed and added the submodule manually.
 Which was cumbersome.

 What I wanted was to automatically build and release my blog whenever I push a change in the master branch of my `blog` repository.
 I used Azure Pipelines to make this happen.
+The image below shows the various steps that are executed in the pipeline.

 ![Pipeline](../../static/images/build-and-release-hugo-site-using-azure-pipelines/pipeline.png)
 <!-- ![Pipeline](../../../../../images/build-and-release-hugo-site-using-azure-pipelines/pipeline.png) -->

-The image above shows the various steps that are executed.
 First a build pipeline is triggered whenever I push to master.
 Using a Hugo build task the static site is generated and published as an artifact of the build.
 When the build succeeds a release pipeline is triggered which will take the site and push this into the `ronaldbosma.github.io` repository using a Publish to GitHub Pages task.

 Although I'm interacting with a git repository when I publish my site, I decided to put this step in a release pipeline and not a build pipeline.
 I'm releasing my site here.
 Not building it.
-This also allows me to add more stages to for example a testing environment or change the target location and type of my site altogether.
+This also allows me to add more stages to for example a testing environment or change the target location and type of my site altogether without affecting my build pipeline.

 There's another advantage to this solution besides having to do less manual work when publishing new changes to my blog.
 I can set a publish date in my posts.
 Posts with a publish date in the future will be ignored when generating my Hugo site.
 By scheduling my build pipeline to trigger at a regular interval I'm able to schedule posts to be published in the future.